Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions: The technique

 \section{The technique}

 In this section, we introduce the technique that can be used to prove Theorem~\ref{thm_main} and Theorem~\ref{thm_critical_graphs}.
-In view of its possible application to other graph classes, we introduce all results in a general setting.
+In view of its application to other graph classes, e.g.\;subclasses of $\Q{P_4}$-free graphs as in~\cite{BG}, we introduce all results in a general setting.

 We concentrate next on our combination of homogeneous sets and clique-separators, namely the so-called clique-separators of modules.
 Note that each clique-separator is a clique-separator of modules.
 Having this observation in mind, the following lemma generalises the fact that critical graphs do not contain clique-separators since it implies that $G[q]$, for some $\ql{G}$-minimal vertex-weight function $q\colon V(G)\to \mathbb{N}_0$, does not contain a clique-separator of modules.